 How to Store Strawberry Cookies

 I recommend storing it in an airtight container for up to 24 hours.
-Anything beyond that, they should be refrigerated.
+Anything beyond that should be refrigerated.
 The strawberries will discolor and shrink the longer they are exposed to air, so if at all possible, plan on consuming these within 24-48 hours of baking.

 They can also be frozen in an airtight container or freezer bag.